Zhangxy6277/Epicker-Guide/Epicker-Guide.md

 ## Picking

-### Command
+### Picking command

 Picking script is in Epicker/Epicker/bin/
 >$cd Epicker/Epicker/bin/

 >$./epicker.sh {Parameters}

-###Essential Parameters
+### Essential Parameters

-Set your input and ouput path, select your model and switch to a working mode with these parameters.
+Set your input and ouput path, select your model and switch to a working mode using these essential parameters.

 - **data** Micrographs to be picked, which can be a mrc file, a path to mrc files or a thi file.
 For information of THI file, please refer to [THI file](#thi).
 - **load_model** Pretrained model.
 Three general models for picking particles, liposomes and filaments are available at [EPicker models]().
 - **mode** (default=particle) Picking mode: particle, vesicle or fiber.
 - **output** Folder of output coordinate files.

 ### Optional parameters

 These parameters are also useful and may influence your final picking results.
-We recommend you changing them to fit your own picking job, though they all have default values/tags.
-If you find puzzling in adjusting them, please refer to those notes after each parameter.
+You may change them to fit your own picking jobs, though they all have default values/tags.
+If you find puzzling in choosing a proper set of parameters, please refer to those notes after each parameter.

 - **K** (default=2000) Max particles to pick in each micrograph.